PaulioRandall/go-trackable/README.md

 // Debug is convenience for fmt.Println("[Debug error]\n", ErrorStack(e)).
 func Debug(e error) (int, error)

-// ErrorStack is convenience for StackTraceWith(e, "  ", "\n⤷ ", "\n⊖ ", "").
+// ErrorStack is convenience for ErrorStackWith(e, "  ", "\n⤷ ", "\n——Interface——\n  ", "").
 //
 // Example output:
 //    Failed to execuate packages
 //    ⤷ Could not do that thing
 //    ⤷ API returned an error
+//    ——Interface——
-//    ⊖ UnhappyAPI returned an error
+//    ⤷ UnhappyAPI returned an error
 //    ⤷ This is the error wrapped at the API boundary
 //    ⤷ This is the root cause func ErrorStack(e error) string